sanjaysikder/Call-Consume-a-REST-API-and-insert-its-JSON-response-into-a-table/README.md

-# Call / Consume REST API and Insert its JSON Restonse into Oracle Table
+# Call / Consume REST API and Insert its JSON Restonse into Oracle Table Oracle Apex

 This repository provides a PL/SQL solution to consume a REST API, parse the JSON response, and insert the data into an Oracle database table.